Editor’s Note: This post was updated on November 23, 2018, for accuracy and comprehensiveness. It was originally published on May 3, 2017.

 Of course, meal plans will vary from one individual to another.

-To help you steer clear from unhealthy food choices and achieve body composition goals, let’s get the ball rolling with these actionable, real-world tips in creating and sticking to a meal plan for the long haul.
+To help you steer clear from unhealthy food choices and achieve healthy body composition goals, let’s get the ball rolling with these actionable, real-world tips in creating and sticking to a meal plan for the long haul.

 1. Identify what drives you to stick to a meal plan besides improving your body composition.